-Prashant More is an Independent Artist based in Bangalore, India.
-He engages in artistic work as a Performer, Choreographer, Teacher and an aspiring Photographer and Videographer.
+Prashant More is an Interdisciplinary artist from India.
+He engages in artistic work as a Performer, Choreographer, Teacher and Dance Film-maker.

 Breaking Points